TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Entering the sugar cane plantation after stepping off a boat.

-Sodden within a few short steps, we are welcomed into the home of Señora Mamio.
-She is a woman in her late fifties – although age is constructed differently closer to the equator, where the cruel legacy of the sun, the deep lines and cracks in faces, claim years that the bearer has not yet seen.
+Sodden, within a few short steps, we are welcomed into the home of Señora Mamio.
+She is a woman in her late fifties — although age is constructed differently closer to the equator, where the cruel legacy of the sun, the deep lines and cracks in faces, claim years that the bearer has not yet seen.

-Señora Mamio’s home is a one-roomed shack stolen from the surroundings: thick timber planks form the shell, woven palm leaves make up the roof.
+Señora Mamio's home is a one-roomed shack stolen from the surroundings: thick timber planks form the shell, and woven palm leaves make up the roof.
 The house is propelled from the jungle floor by a base of wooden stilts, anticipating the inevitable rise of the river.
-A barbed fence separates it from her two fields: one for sugar cane, and the other for livestock – a handful of cows grazing on a small patch of cleared ground.
+A barbed fence separates it from her two fields: one for sugar cane and the other for livestock — a handful of cows grazing on a small patch of cleared ground.

 Cow grazing in the jungle.